chadrik/typewriter/README.md

 dmypy run
 ```

-Next, invoke `typewriter` and pass it the command to run:
+Next, invoke `typeright` and pass it the command to run:

 ```
-typewriter --command='dmypy suggest --json {filename}:{lineno}' path/
+typeright --command='dmypy suggest --json {filename}:{lineno}' path/
 ```

 It will run the given command on any function in `path/` that does not have annotations.